R0bl0x10501050/RStoreModule/docs/docs.md

 ### RDataStore:Save(...)
 #### Description:
-* Saves the specified obj's value to the Roblox Datastore API
+* Saves the specified obj's value to the Roblox Datastore API !!! success "Auto-Save"
+    When a player leaves or game:BindToClse() is fired, :Save() is automatically called.
 #### Parameters:
 * Obj - A unique key (can be an Instance, string, integer, etc.)
 #### Returns: